AheadAlot/CISC-486-Group-14-Project/README.md

 Setup:
 - Player can join another player's session, and will play as another town guard member.
 - Player cannot cause damage to other players.
-- All players can build and upgrade towers, and will sync across all players.
+- All players can build and upgrade defensive structures, and will sync across all players.

 Synchronizations:
-- Player, monsters, towers will be synced from host player to other players in the same session.
+- Player, monsters, defensive structures and town will be synced with their HP, position, level from host player to other players in the same session.
 - Game time synced with host player game time.

 ## Scripted Event

-### SEventPlayerJoined
-Fired when a player joins the host session.
-Host will receive a notification.

-### SEventWavePrepare
-Different types of monsters will spawn randomly on the starting point of the path with random species and types.

-### SEventWaveStart
+### Earth Quake
-Monsters spawned in `SEventWavePrepare` event will start moving on the path towards the town.
+Fired randomly in a random wave.

+All monsters, defensive structures and town receives random HP damage.

-### SEventWaveEnd
+### Town Self Upgrade
-All monsters in current wave is cleared.
-Player will have some time (at lease 60 seconds) to prepare for the next wave.
+Fired at the winning of every 5 wave.

+The town will upgrade 1 level by itself.

-### SEventWaveFailed
+### Tax Received
-Town lost all of its HP, game over.
+Fired at the winning of every 5 wave.

+The town revenue agency has collected all tax return forms and provided you some funds for defending the town.

 ## Environment
 A fantastical world where a small human settlement lies in a large boundless forest and grasslands.
 Mountains are used to surround the playable world.
 Invisible walls are used on map edges to prevent players from crossing boundaries.

-The path to the town is using NavMesh baking for pathfinding.
+A path lies in the forest and leads towards the only town.

 The town has some medieval style buildings including apartments, houses, bar, guild and an upgradable gate as the last defense structure.